-e App ID string contains two parts separated by a period (.) - an App ID Prefix that is , our Team ID by default and an App ID Suffix that is defined as a Bundle ID search ing.
+e App ID string contains two parts separated by a period (.) - an App ID Prefix that is fined as y our Team ID by default and an App ID Suffix that is defined as a Bundle ID search ing.
 Each part of an App ID has different and important uses for your app.
 Learn More